SLED investigating officer-involved shooting in Laurens Co.

 LAURENS COUNTY, S.C.
 (WSPA) – The South Carolina Law Enforcement Division has been called to an officer-involved shooting in Gray Court Sunday night, the agency confirmed.

+SLED said gunfire was exchanged between a man and the Laurens County Sheriff’s Office deputies.
+No injuries were reported and the suspect was taken into custody.

-Laurens County Public Information Officer Courtney Snow said no one deputies or the subject were injured in the incident, and that it was a mental health situation.
+Laurens County Public Information Officer Courtney Snow said it was a mental health situation.
+The man will be held at the Laurens County Detention Center following an evaluation.